pangxueyu233/CCI-in-ESCC/README.md

 # **Citation**

-Our paper has been published on XXXXX
+Our paper has been published on [*Signal Transduction and Targeted Therapy*](https://www.nature.com/articles/s41392-022-00946-8)

+You could downloaded this paper by clicking [here](paper/CCI.pdf)

 You could downloaded raw data from [GEO Database GSE188955](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE188955)